“If you’ll hold on to me for dear life,” says God,

 (Psalms 91:14-16 MESSAGE)

 Once we have found Jesus, why would we ever let Him go?
-In my walk with God, I have seen many born again Christians not hold on to "the way, the truth and the life" (John 14:6).
-No matter how loud He cries "hold on to me" they leave, and trample on His blood, insult the Holy Ghost and suffer punishment for their deeds:
+In my walk with God, I have seen many born again Christians not hold on to "the way, the truth, and the life" (John 14:6).
+No matter how loud He cries "hold on to me" they leave, and trample on His blood, insult and disdain the Holy Ghost, and suffer punishment for their deeds: